josh-127/Iodine/docs/language.md

 ````

 ##### 2.2.8 ```foreach``` Statement
-The ```foreach``` loop can be used to iterate through an iterable object.
+The ```for``` loop can also be used to iterate through an iterable object.
 The syntax for the foreach loop is
 ```
-foreach (identifier in expression)
+for (identifier in expression)
     statement;
 ```
 ##### 2.2.9 ```switch``` Statement